codeadamca/activities/tower.markdown

 ## Tallest Tower

 This challenge requrest groups of partiipants to construct the tallest freestanding tower.
+Each group will use bricks from the [LEGO Space Mission](https://www.lego.com/en-ca/product/space-mission-11022) set.

 ![](/images/tower/tower-space.png)

 > <small>(N.d.).
 Space Mission.
 Retrieved May 24, 2025, from https://www.lego.com/en-ca/product/space-mission-11022. </small>

-**Please make sure each kit is returned to its bag!!**
+**Please make sure towers are mostly deconstructed and each bin is returned to its shelf!!**

-> **Note**
-> These instructions assume you are running this challenge at the [Humber Polytechnic](https://humber.ca/) campus in room CTI306.
-If you are not, there are instructions at the bottom of this page on creating your own copies of this puzzle.

 1. There are 30 copies of this challenge in the plastic drawers in room CTI306.
 There should be 30 zip lock bags with ten pieces in each bag.